vincentarelbundock/Rdatasets/doc/psych/rst/bfi.rst

       as part of the Synthetic Apeture Personality Assessment (SAPA https://www.sapa-project.org/) project.
-To see an example of the data collection technique, visit https://www.sapa-project.org/ or
+To see an example of the data collection technique, visit https://www.SAPA-project.org/ or
       the International Cognitive Ability Resource at
-      https://icar-project.org/.
+      https://icar-project.org.
 The items given were sampled from the International Personality Item Pool of Lewis Goldberg using the sampling technique of SAPA.
 This is a sample data set taken from the much larger SAPA data bank.

       .. rubric:: Note
          :name: note

-      This data set is deprecated and users are encouraged to use ``bfi``.It is kept here backward compatability for one more release.

       The bfi data set and items should not be confused with the BFI (Big Five Inventory) of Oliver John and colleagues (John, O. P.,